 The CFTC's staff (which stood at 675 in October 2013) is just slightly larger than it was two decades ago.
 Since then, the volume of commodity futures trading (the Commission's traditional responsibility) has grown by a factor of five, while its new area of responsibility, the derivatives markets, is approximately eight times bigger than the futures market, and far more complex.
-With a current annual budget of \$215 million, the CFTC must regulate a market with a notional size of close to \$300 trillion.
+The CFTC, with a current annual budget of \$215 million, must regulate a market with a notional size of over \$340 trillion.
+The banking giants that the CFTC must regulate spend tens of billions a year - hundreds of times the CFTC budget - on information technology alone.